ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 26-Sep for feature 1 and 2, by Ning
+Updated on 30-Oct for feature-2